venuswku/CoastSnap/README.md

 # Guide for Modifiying CoastSnap in Santa Cruz Website
 Please document anything that you contributed here!
-It helps current and future contributors of this website.
+It helps current and future contributors of this website.\
 Feel free to email vwku@ucsc.edu or venuswku@gmail.com if you have any questions!
-I'm always happy to talk with people who are interested/working on bringing CoastSnap to Santa Cruz. 😊
+I'm always happy to talk with people who are interested/working on bringing CoastSnap to Santa Cruz. 😊\
+View what the UCSC team did so far for the pilot CoastSnap program in our [progress report]().

 ## Table of Contents
 [Repository Structure](https://github.com/venuswku/CoastSnap#repository-structure)\